journeyman33/k8s-resume-blog/content/post/week_three.md

           periodSeconds: 5
 ```
 Although both the readiness and liveness probe do the same thing:  check the existence of /index.php on port 80 on the web container which is inside the web deployment, they however behave differently:
-> The readines probe checks if the container is ready to serve traffic.
+> The readiness probe checks if the container is ready to serve traffic.
 If the test fails the container is removed as a valid endpoint

 > the liveness probe checks if the container is still responsive and healthy.